Welcome to E2P Simulator! This guide will help you understand what it does,

 E2P Simulator provides two analysis modes that cover the two most common research scenarios:

-Measurement reliability attenuates observed effect sizes, and in turn attenuates predictive performance.
+Measurement reliability attenuates observed effect sizes, which in turn reduces predictive performance.
 The simulator allows you to specify reliability using the Intraclass Correlation Coefficient (ICC) for continuous measurements and Cohen's kappa (κ) for binary classifications.
 These typically correspond to test-retest reliability and inter-rater reliability, respectively.
-You can toggle between "true" effect sizes (what would be observed with perfect measurement) and "observed" effect sizes (what we actually see given imperfect reliability).
+You can toggle between "true" effect sizes (what would be observed with perfect measurement) and "observed" effect sizes (what we actually see given imperfect reliability); see Karvelis & Diaconescu, 2025 for more details on how reliability attenuates individual and group differences.

 Note that the simulator does not account for sample size limitations, which can introduce additional uncertainty around the true effect size through sampling error.

-The calculators can help approximate the expected performance of multivariate models without having to train the full models and thus help with research planning and model development.
-More specifically, they illustrate:
+The multivariable simulators can help approximate the expected performance of multivariate models without having to train the full models and thus help with research planning and model development.
+They also help gain intuition about how multicollinearity undermines predictive performance and leads to diminishing returns when adding more predictors.

-Despite these limitations, these calculators serve as valuable tools for building intuition about how multiple predictors combine to achieve stronger effects.
-Even though real-world predictors will vary in their individual strengths and collinearity, the overall patterns demonstrated (such as diminishing returns and the impact of shared variance) remain informative for understanding multivariate relationships.
+Even though real-world predictors will often not be normally distributed and will vary in their individual strengths and collinearity, the general trends (such as diminishing returns and the impact of shared variance among the predictors) remain informative for understanding multivariate relationships and estimating expected model performance.

 When using a predictor to classify cases into two groups, there are four possible outcomes: True Positives (TP), False Positives (FP), False Negatives (FN), and True Negatives (TN).
 These form the basis for all predictive metrics.